 Artistic Director and conductor since 2013

 An energetic conductor, pedagogue, and composer, Mark oversees BRAVO’s team of Teaching Artists, interns, and volunteers.
-He conducts the Brahms orchestra and choir and assists in each string section.
+He conducts the Vivaldi String Orchestra and the BRAVO Community Orchestra.
 In addition to shaping the curriculum, Mark also arranges much of the BRAVO repertoire.
-A former staff member at Portland Youth Choir and the Community Music Center, Mark conducts the Multnomah Chorus at Multnomah Arts Center and maintains a private piano and composition studio.
-Mark earned a Master of Music degree from the University of Missouri.
+A former faculty member at Community Music Center and Pacific Youth Choir, Mark currently conducts the Multnomah Chorus at Multnomah Arts Center and maintains a private piano studio.
+Mark earned a Master of Music degree from the University of Missouri – Columbia.
 He is a recipient of the Sinquefield Prize in Composition.
-In 2015 Mark served on the International Teaching Faculty for El Sistema USA’s National Take a Stand Festival, a multi-year project culminating in ESUSA’s first national youth orchestra which performed at Aspen under Maestro Robert Spano and will perform at Disney Hall in 2017 under Maestro Gustavo Dudamel.
+Starting in 2015 Mark served on the International Teaching Faculty for El Sistema USA’s National Take a Stand Festival, a multi-year project culminating in ESUSA’s first national youth orchestra which performed at Aspen under Maestro Robert Spano and at Disney Hall in 2017 under Maestro Gustavo Dudamel.

 Teaching Artist, Violin/Viola since 2013